 I would then have to search the house until I find it and unlock it.
 Then, it was my turn to lock the padlock onto something, and he would go looking for it.

-A word of warning here, always make sure you have the key on you.
-When it is your Toddlers turn to unlock it, hand it over and then take it back.
+A word of warning here, always ensure that you keep hold of the key.
+When it is your toddlers turn to unlock it, hand it over and then take it back.